Using Podman Containers for Regtest Bitcoin Development

 This article describes how to build and use a typical local bitcoin development setup using Podman containers.
 The final environment includes a lot of useful tools, namely:

-1. A bitcoin core node and daemon
+1. A bitcoin core node and daemon (serving compact block filters)

 2. bitcoin-cli enabled